The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Broader Impacts and Limitations

 \section{Broader Impacts and Limitations}

-There are several positive broader impacts of improved feature importance estimation methods and solutions to the OOD problem of the kind discussed here.
-When model developers and end-users wish to understand the role of certain features in model decisions, FI estimation methods help provide an answer.
-Access to this kind of information can allow for (1) developers to check that their model is relying on the intended features when it makes decisions, and not unintended features, (2) developers to discover which features are useful to a model accomplishing a task, and (3) users to confirm that a decision was based on features that they deem acceptable, and if not, to pursue some recourse to the decision (provided that recourse is available).
-Our solution to the OOD problem helps align FI-based explanations with the kind of information that developers and users expect them to convey, e.g. by limiting the influence of the model prior on the explanations.
+There are several positive broader impacts of improved feature importance estimation methods and solutions to the OOD problem.
+When model developers and end users wish to understand the role of certain features in model decisions, FI estimation methods help provide an answer.
+Access to FI explanations can allow for (1) developers to check that models are relying on the intended features when making decisions, and not unintended features, (2) developers to discover which features are useful to a model accomplishing a task, and (3) users to confirm that a decision was based on acceptable features or dispute the decision if it was not.
+Our solution to the OOD problem helps align FI explanations with the kind of information that developers and users expect them to convey, e.g. by limiting the influence of the model prior on the explanations.

-Nevertheless, there are still some risks associated with the development of FI-based explanations, mainly involving potential misuse and over-reliance.
-FI-based explanations are \emph{not} summaries of data points or justifications that a given decision was the ``right'' one.
+Nevertheless, there are still some risks associated with the development of FI explanations, mainly involving potential misuse and over-reliance.
+FI explanations are \emph{not} summaries of data points or justifications that a given decision was the ``right'' one.
 When explanations are good, they reflect what the model has learned, but it need not be the case that what the model has learned is good and worth basing decisions on.
-It is also important to emphasize that FI-based explanations are not perfect, as there is always possibly some loss of information when limiting what is conveyed to the recipient of an explanation (in our case, making explanations sparse).
-To the extent that FI-based explanations do not perfectly reflect what the model thinks is important, trust in and acceptance of these explanations should be appropriately calibrated.
-Lastly, we note that the Counterfactual Training we propose uses an approximation to the test-time counterfactual distribution, and we do not fully eliminate the influence of the random seed on explanations, meaning that FI explanations for the models we consider will not be perfectly socially aligned.
+It is also important to emphasize that FI explanations are not perfect, as there is always possibly some loss of information by making explanations sparse.
+Trust in and acceptance of these explanations should be appropriately calibrated to the evidence we have for their faithfulness.
+Lastly, we note that we cannot guarantee that our Counterfactual Training will eliminate the influence of the random seed and model prior on explanations, meaning that FI explanations for the models we consider will still not be perfectly socially aligned.
+It will be valuable for future work to further explore how these factors influence the explanations we seek for models.